Naurican/ai-case-study/README.md

 ## Business Activities

 * What specific problem is the company or project trying to solve?
 Contract analysis.
+Reducing time and costs of contract analysis.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?